shadow-paw/cat/README.md

 #### Build example - android
 Open `example/{project}/proj/android` with Android Studio.
 You can adjust manifest and stuffs in `example/{project}/glue/android`.
 APK will be created under `example/{project}/bin/android/`.

+<sup>Note: For [Android Emulator](https://developer.android.com/studio/releases/emulator.html) on Mac, OpenGL3 is only available to system image with API 24 or above, note that you can still target at API 18.</sup>

 <sup>Note: To build windows app on mac, you need to bootcamp or VM into Windows.</sup>

 ## License